U.S. Department of State Seal

 Victims of Crime:

-Victims of crime and sexual assault should go to a safe location, call the local police to report the incident, and then contact the U.S. Embassy.
+Victims of crime or sexual assault should first find a safe place and then immediately call the local police to report the incident.
+After that, contact the U.S. Embassy.

-Report crimes to the local police by dialing 192 and contact the U.S. Embassy at +383 (38) 5959-3000 (available 24/7 for emergencies).
+Report crimes to the local police by calling 192.
+In an emergency, after calling the local police, you can contact the U.S. Embassy at +383 (38) 5959-3000 (available 24/7).
 Police responsiveness to criminal reports varies greatly.
-Remember that local authorities are responsible for investigating and prosecuting the crime.
+Remember that local authorities are responsible for investigating and prosecuting crimes.

-Kosovo’s Victims’ Advocacy and Assistance Office (VAO) has a 24-hour, toll-free, operational help line available at 0800 11 112.
-The VAO provides information and guidance, can help refer cases to appropriate institutions, and allows the general public/victims to report crimes.
-The VAO may also assist with medical exams, obtaining protection orders, or case status updates.
+Kosovo’s Victims’ Advocacy and Assistance Office (VAO) has a 24-hour, toll-free help line at 0800 11 112.
+The VAO provides information and guidance.
+It also allows the public and victims to report crimes.
+The VAO may help with medical exams, protection orders, or case updates.

 Additional in-depth information regarding safety and security in Kosovo can be found at: Kosovo 2019 Crime and Safety Report - OSAC.